mocsv/mocsv.github.io/_posts/2025-05-18-DIY-pill-box.md

 ![[IMG_1722 2.jpeg]]

 In an arts and crafts store I found this clear box.
-It was £1.50, comes with little plastic dividers and has enough containers for 2 weeks worth of pills (with a spare square).
+It was £1.50, comes with little plastic dividers and has enough containers for 2 weeks worth of pills (with a spare square!)

 ### Clean the box

 - Wash the box with warm soapy water and dry thoroughly.

 ![[IMG_1721 1.jpeg]]

 ### Tools

 - Gather your equipment.
 I used masking tape, a sharpie and a Stanley knife, but really you could call it a day at a pen.